konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

-If you look at the events in the figure, you will see that the most episodes have productive events such as ZAB proposals, commits, diffs, snapshots, client operations, etc. However, a few episodes degrade into permanent leader election, where the implementation-under-test keeps sending FLE notifications. **TODO: did the simulated replicas crash there?**
+If you look at the events in the figure, you will see that the most episodes have productive events such as ZAB proposals, commits, diffs, snapshots, client operations, etc. However, a few episodes degrade into permanent leader election, where the implementation-under-test keeps sending FLE notifications.
+Basically, the two simulated replicas keep working together and exclude the IUT from the quorum.

 ## 4. Triaging conformance mismatches